 Pending home sales are up by 15.7% over September 2019 which continues to prove that this market is hot.
 The historically low mortgage rates have helped give more buying power in multiple offer situations and have provided an incentive for frustrated buyers to stay out there as it’s almost unheard of to see 30-year loans at 3% for so long.

 As you can see in the chart below, the number of homes that have gone pending this year over last year is higher in the past few months than it has ever been.
 For the full report, visit MARealEstateUpdates.com.

 Price changes (reductions) decreased by 20.5% over September 2019 which shows that buyers are willing to pay what sellers want- particularly if the house is priced well.
 This is typically the season for price adjustments – buyers markets have more selection and sellers need to be the ones who are competitive.
 COVID has flipped the script and the need for price adjustments isn’t as prevalent, but if you are a seller and are not getting almost immediate offers or at least interest, it’s likely that your price point is higher than it should be.

 New Hampshire Home Sales Down 7.2%

-New Hampshire exhibited a decrease in sales and an increase in prices when compared to September 2019.
-Sales saw a 7.2% decrease with 101 fewer sales.
-There was a decrease in sales in single and multi-families and a slight 1% increase in condos.
-Prices increased by 18.4% in all three categories to $374,834.
+New Hampshire exhibited an increase in sales and prices when compared to September 2019.
+Sales saw a 7.2% increase up to 2,561 sales.
+Prices increased by 35.5% in all three categories to $392,806.

 That post-Labor Day spike in the number of homes listed we hoped we’d see thankfully happened which took some of the edge off for buyers.
 Sellers realize how good the market is and buyers who haven’t lost hope are motivated to seal the deal.